Beaver Scouts (Scouts Canada): History and founding

 The Canadian Beavers program was developed by three people: Harry McCartney, who was the Manitoba Executive Scout Director and the author of the short story Friends of the Forest; Alan Jones, who was a Winnipeg Scout Executive; and Gordon Hanna, who was part of the United Way Youth Council and was asked by McCartney to be the project's coordinator.
 As concepts were developed by Jones and Hanna, McCartney would write the next chapter of Friends of the Forest.

 A one month grant from the United Way was provided to hire Gordon Hanna as the Project Coordinator to help develop and practically test the concepts.
 Three colonies were initially started in 3 parts of Winnipeg to pilot the ideas: Elmwood, St. James and St. Vital.
 The first colony in Elmwood had 13 boys join on Sept.
 23rd, 1971.
 The program was an immediate success and grew exponentially.
 It was made an official part of Scouts Canada in 1974.

 Uniform

-When in uniform, members normally wear a brown vest, a blue and brown bucket hat (with a tail signifying their year in the program), and an optional neckerchief in purple and blue.
+When in uniform, members normally wear a brown vest, a blue and brown bucket hat (with a tail signifying their year in the program), and a group specific neckerchief.
 A diagram of the uniform, including placement of awards and crests, is provided on the Scouts Canada Website.